Djosc/ObservableJS/README.md

 ## Overview

 ObservableJS is a reactive framework that automatically tracks performance metrics without requiring developers to add instrumentation code.
-It helps identify bottlenecks, performance issues, and inefficient patterns in real-time.
+It helps identify bottlenecks, performance issues, and inefficient patterns in real-time, making it easier to optimize your application.

-## Key Features
+## Features

-- **Built-in Observability**: Performance tracking happens automatically
+- **Zero-Configuration Monitoring**: Get detailed performance metrics without writing any instrumentation code
+- **Reactive State Management**: Observable state and computed values with automatic dependency tracking
+- **Performance Analysis**: Automatic detection of hotspots, bottlenecks, and inefficient patterns
+- **Component System**: UI components with built-in render time and update frequency tracking
+- **Developer Dashboard**: Visual interface for monitoring performance metrics in real-time
 - **Low Overhead**: Configurable sampling rate to minimize production impact
-- **Reactive Primitives**: Observable state and computed values with dependency tracking
-- **Component System**: UI components with automatic render time tracking
-- **Performance Analysis**: Automatic detection of hotspots and bottlenecks
-- **External Integrations**: Export metrics to tools like Prometheus and Grafana
+- **External Integrations**: Export metrics to Prometheus, Grafana, and other monitoring tools

 ## Installation